LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 This is the average substitution rate across all sites in the alignment.

-First, select "r" in the left-hand panel, and click the "Marginal Density" tab in the upper-right corner to see the posterior density plot for this parameter.
+First, select "mu" in the left-hand panel, and click the "Marginal Density" tab in the upper-right corner to see the posterior density plot for this parameter.
 You should see a plot similar to this: